Necmttn/blog/src/posts/enter-the-blogosphere.md

 The build and deploy process is automated [using GitHub Actions](https://github.com/marknotfound/blog/blob/master/.github/workflows/eleventy_build.yml) and once again I am standing on the shoulders of a great community.
 I followed [this guide on LinkedIn](https://www.linkedin.com/pulse/eleventy-github-pages-lea-tortay/) from [Léa Tortay](https://github.com/lea37) to get it set up.
 Thanks Léa!

 ##### Analytics
-Because I want to know if anybody is actually reading this and I don't want to sacrifice anyone's privacy for my own selfish curiosity, I am using [Panelbear](https://panelbear.com/) for analytics.
+Because I want to know if anybody is actually reading this and I don't want to sacrifice anyone's privacy for my own selfish curiosity, I am using [Cronitor](https://cronitor.io) (formerly [Panelbear](https://panelbear.com/)) for analytics.
 It's privacy focused and doesn't use tracking cookies or garbage like that.
 It's created by [Anthony Simon](https://anthonynsimon.com/) who I learned about via their very very good blog post [The Architecture Behind A One-Person Tech Startup](https://anthonynsimon.com/blog/one-man-saas-architecture/).

 ##### Changelog
 **2021-05-12** Added citation for icon library.
 Noted Skeleton is no longer maintained.